jt14den/better-research-software/learners/installation-instructions.md

 ### Why we use HTTPS

-GitHub now recommends **signing in with your browser** instead of SSH keys or manual tokens.
+GitHub now recommends browser-based sign-in instead of SSH keys or manual tokens.
-This uses **Git Credential Manager (GCM)**, which securely remembers your login on your computer.
+This uses the Git Credential Manager (GCM), which securely remembers your login in your operating system’s keychain.

 ::::::::::::::::::::::::::::::::::